 103.1.
-License and Qualification
+Licence and Qualification

-Please refer to the FIBA Internal Regulations, Book 3 - Players and Officals - Chapter 6 (Art.
-219-227).
+Please refer to the FIBA Internal Regulations, Book 3 - Players and Officials - Chapter 7 (articles 222-230).

 103.2.
 Nomination

 In the event that it is deemed necessary or is provided for by the Regulations of a competition, the FIBA Executive Director Europe or his representative shall nominate one or several commissioners.
 One of the commissioners may be designated as the Official Representative of FIBA Europe for a tournament or EuroBasket.